 According to the application, the house was built in 1889 by Frank L. Bills, an Urbana postmaster and prominent businessman.
-The application states that the structure is an example of the Queen Anne / Classical Revival transitional architectural style.
+The application states that the structure is an example of the Queen Anne / Classical Revival transitional architectural style and that although modifications have occurred over time, the integrity of the house remains apparent.